expertcloudconsulting/ddb/Customer_Requirement/Readme.md

-This folder contains the artifacts for Hindi Pathshala (HPS) Customer
+This folder contains the artifacts for Hindi Pathshala (HPS) & Sheeple Gaming Customers in the respective folders